 Drink enough water.
 You should drink about eight glasses of water a day.
 Among other benefits, proper hydration can help your skin stay pliable and flexible.

-A 2015 article in the Journal of the European Academy of Dermatology and Venereology pointed to olive oil and cocoa butter as not demonstrating either a positive or a negative effect.
-However, a 2012 study indicated that the combination of almond oil with massage yielded positive results in reducing development of stretch marks in pregnant women.
+A in the Journal of the European Academy of Dermatology and Venereology pointed to olive oil and cocoa butter as not demonstrating either a positive or a negative effect.
+However, a indicated that the combination of almond oil with massage yielded positive results in reducing development of stretch marks in pregnant women.

 Researchers are unsure whether the positive effects of massaging with oil are due to the oil or the massage.